wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

 1. Navigate to the relevant `custom` folder and follow the instructions provided below:

     1. Copy the code snippet from the [html file](https://github.com/wso2/docs-is/tree/master/en/docs/assets/code-samples/body.html) into the `body.html` file.
+       !!! note
+       Make sure to update the html file with the correct source paths to the script and image files.

     2. Copy the code snippet from the [css file](https://github.com/wso2/docs-is/tree/master/en/docs/assets/code-samples/style.css) into the `styles.css` file.